goharbor/website/content/blog/harbor-2.9.md

 https://github.com/goharbor/harbor/pull/18668

 ### Other Enhancements and Updates
+* Fix message prompt under the header by @AllForNothing in https://github.com/goharbor/harbor/pull/18613
+* fix: improve the performance of list artifacts by @chlins in https://github.com/goharbor/harbor/pull/18610
+* Improve repo_read_only header on the UI by @AllForNothing in https://github.com/goharbor/harbor/pull/18729
+* Add a text to explain the time window for GC by @AllForNothing in https://github.com/goharbor/harbor/pull/18735
+* Add a tooltip for slack notification by @AllForNothing in https://github.com/goharbor/harbor/pull/18787 *【UT】add unit test for collector system info by @lengrongfu in https://github.com/goharbor/harbor/pull/18717
+* Add Details column for gc history by @AllForNothing in https://github.com/goharbor/harbor/pull/18797
+* Add Podman push command to the UI by @AllForNothing in https://github.com/goharbor/harbor/pull/18810
+* Add new client Podman to the pull command by @AllForNothing in https://github.com/goharbor/harbor/pull/18857

 ##### If you're Harbor user and want to share any feedback, we'd love to hear from you [here](https://github.com/goharbor/community/issues/115)!